material-motion/material-motion/specifications/README.md

 # Engineering spec

 This section of the book defines engineering specifications and concepts.
-These specifications are provided as a means to discuss implementation details across many platforms.

 The tone is meant to be both 🌟 aspirational 🌟 and 📚 educational 📚.